ujjwalkrishna7/random-theme-generator/README.md

 - Fill all selected objects with a selected palette color and add it to swatches
 - Bring over the entire generated palette as a group

--Ability to save and load palettes as a preset
+- Ability to save and load palettes as a preset
--Other features such as hue and saturation adjustments for Single color Mode
+- Other features such as hue and saturation adjustments for Single color Mode

 ### Dev Requirements